mdrideout/templ-of-horse-lasers-htmx-example/README.md

 ### Frontend

-When the server is running, the GO Echo endpoints will return the appropriate HTML.
+When the server is running, the GO Echo endpoints will return the entire HTML document.
+HTMX attributes will request and update portions of the document.
 No separate frontend repo or client app is required.

 ### TEMPL: HTML Templating Engine